inforichland/freezing-spice/README.md

 # freezing-spice
-A pipelined MIPS implementation in VHDL
+A pipelined RISCV implementation in VHDL